What Is Operational Risk for Airline SMS

 - Controlled Flight into Terrain (CFIT).

-Breaking down your system risk profile into these four categories will help categorize risk and focus resources on mitigating the likelihood and/or severity of occurrences in that category.
-In general, the four types of control measures used for mitigation efforts are:
+Breaking down your system's operational risk profile into these four categories will help categorize risk and focus resources on mitigating the likelihood and/or severity of occurrences in that category.
+In general, the four types of control measures used for these related mitigation efforts are:

 - Aviation safety training;

-Here are the 4 types of operational risk for airline SMS programs.
+Here are the 4 types of operational risk for airline SMS.

 1 - Loss of Control in Flight (LOC-I)

-Fortunately, loss of control in flight is relatively rare occurrence in aviation SMS programs.
+Fortunately, loss of control in flight is relatively rare occurrence in aviation SMS.
 Of all documented accidents from 2012-2016, this type of risk accounted for only 8% of all accidents.

 Unfortunately, loss of control is generally a severe type of risk as it usually results in egregious damages.
 Accordingly, 90% of LOC-I accidents resulted in fatalities.
 Some ways to help reduce the likelihood of these risks happening are: